gumaerc-testorg/2.003-spring-2005/content/pages/study-materials/system_model.md

 Eq.
 M1.

-In the simplest model, Fm, the electromagnetic force, is proportional to the square of the current passing through the inductor and inversely proportional to the square of the distance between the magnet and the steel ball.
+In the simplest model, F{{< sub "m" >}}, the electromagnetic force, is proportional to the square of the current passing through the inductor and inversely proportional to the square of the distance between the magnet and the steel ball.
 The constant C is a function of the physical construction of the electromagnet.

 ![Fm=C(i/x+x0)^2.](/courses/mechanical-engineering/2-003-modeling-dynamics-and-control-i-spring-2005/study-materials/meq2.jpg)